-The introduction of H370, H310, and B360 chipset motherboards at the beginning of April 2018 brought a new lineup of Coffee Lake motherboards into the mix of already existing Z370 mainboards.
-They all run on the latest Intel® 8th Gen Core processors, but what separates them from one another?
+The introduction of the H370, H310, and B360 chipsets at the beginning of April 2018 brings in a new lineup of Coffee Lake motherboards into the mix of the existing Z370 motherboards.
+They will all run on the latest Intel® 8th Gen Core processors, but what separates them from one another?
 What are the differences and which one is best suited for your specific use case?
-With GIGABYTE AORUS motherboards to back up the new Intel chipsets, you can't go wrong in setting up your computer system.
+With GIGABYTE AORUS motherboards to back up these new Intel chipsets, you can't go wrong in setting up your computer system.

 Buy Now at Newegg and Amazon!